-- ➤ Through the use of billing data, the total number of hours associated with administering the program for the present reporting period is determined; - The total number of hours associated with administering the program is multiplied by the hourly staff time rate adopted by the Board of Supervisors (BOS) which provides the total cost for administering the program;
+- Through the use of billing data, the total number of hours associated with administering the program during the reporting period is determined; - The total number of hours associated with administering the program is multiplied by the hourly staff time rate adopted by the Board of Supervisors (BOS) which provides the total cost for administering the program;

-- Through the use of permitting data, the total number of spaces subject to rent control are determined; - ➤ Through the use of billing data, the number of staff hours spent administering the program for tenants and the hours spent administering the program for park owners is determined: - ➤ The cost of administering the program is divided by the number of spaces subject to rent control to determine the three-year per space cost of administering the program.
-The three-year cost is divided by three to determine the annual cost per space; - ➤ The percentage of cost for tenants and park owners is determined by dividing the number of hours attributed to each by the total number of hours staff used to administer the program.
-For the 2020-2022 reporting period, the percentages were as follows: 36% for residents and 64% for owners (based on the costs of administering the program for the previous 2017-2019 reporting period); and, - ➤ To determine the cost per space for tenants and park owners, the annual per space price is multiplied by the percentages derived for tenants and park owners.
+- Through the use of permitting data, the total number of spaces subject to rent control are determined; - Through the use of billing data, the number of staff hours spent administering the program for tenants and the hours spent administering the program for park owners is determined; - The cost of administering the program is divided by the number of spaces subject to rent control to determine the three-year per space cost of administering the program.
+The three-year cost is divided by three to determine the annual cost per space; - The percentage of cost for tenants and park owners is determined by dividing the number of hours attributed to each by the total number of hours staff used to administer the program.
+For the 2020-2022 reporting period, the percentages were as follows: 36% for residents and 64% for owners; and, - To determine the cost per space for tenants and park owners, the annual per space price is multiplied by the percentages derived for tenants and park owners.

-Based on this methodology, the annual program administration cost per space for the next three-year reporting period (2023-2025) has been calculated to be \$20.65.
-Based on an accounting of staff time expended over the current 2020-2022 reporting period, residents would be responsible for 46% of this fee and park owners responsible for 54%.
-This new rate is approximately \$4.00 less per space annually though the percentage to be covered by tenants would increase by 10%, leading to an approximately 73 cent annual increase for residents/tenants.
+Based on this methodology, the annual program administration cost per space for the next three-year reporting period has been calculated to be \$20.65.
+The percentage of staff time devoted to tenants has been identified as 46% and the percentage of staff time devoted to park owners is 54%.
+This new rate is approximately \$4.00 less per space annually though the percentage to be covered by tenants has increased by 10% leading to an approximately 71 cent annual increase for residents/tenants.
 These percentages and the reduced program fee will be presented to the Board of Supervisors for inclusion in the Fee Schedule to be adopted by the Board of Supervisors as part of the Fiscal Year 2023-24 budget.